 A merchant cash advance gives you an up-front sum in exchange for a percentage of your future credit card sales.
 Your lender automatically gets an agreed-upon cut of your daily credit and debit card sales until you’ve repaid the advance plus interest.
 Merchant cash advances offer a convenient way to repay, but they come with a high APR.

-However, merchant cash advances work well for businesses with poor credit.
+However, merchant cash advances work well for businesses with poor credit (500+).
 Most businesses can qualify, though you will need to show you have enough credit card transactions to repay the advance.
-Plus, merchant cash advances give you fast cash—you can get funded within 24 hours.
+Plus, merchant cash advances can get you funded within 24 hours.

 Business term loan

-When you think “business funding,” business term loans probably come to mind first.
-These loans provide fixed rate interest, as well as terms that range from one to five years, making them a good choice for a wide variety of funding needs.
+When you think of “business funding,” business term loans probably come to mind first.
+These loans offer fixed-rate interest and terms ranging from one to five years, making them a suitable choice for a wide range of funding needs.

 Criteria for business term loans can vary widely, but better credit will get you better rates.
 Depending on your loan, you can get funded within 24 hours of approval.